-Portvision Director of Products Dean Rosenberg recently wrote a blog post that did a great job of capturing how Automatic Identification System (AIS) evolved and where it stands today.
+Portvision Director of Products Dean Rosenberg recently wrote a blog post that did a great job of capturing how Automatic Identification System (AIS) evolved and where it stands today with satellite vessel tracking.
 If you are new to AIS and want to learn a bit more about this technology and its applications to the maritime market, I recommend you take a look at what he wrote.

 If you are talking about Maritime Domain Awareness (MDA) and having visibility of vessels that are going to transition from international waters to coastal waters, terrestrial AIS is limiting, This is where satellite AIS comes in.